-- 43. SPT are responsible for ensuring that: - a.
-For contracts over £5,000 proportionate records must be maintained and retained throughout the life of the contract and retained for a minimum of 7 years after the contract end date. - b.
-For all contracts over £5,000, a copy of the contract (including pricing and specification) must be sent to the SPT for recording on the Contracts Register.
+- 36. SPT are responsible for ensuring that: - a.
+For all tender and contract management documentation over £5,000 proportionate records, which must include a copy of the contract, must be maintained and retained throughout the life of the contract and retained for a minimum of 7 years after the contract end date.